DEFRA/defra-map/docs/api.md

 ### `queryLocation` (**[queryLocation](./api/query-location.md)**)

 A `queryLocation` object.
-Use this to enable identifying a point on the map using mouse, touch or keyboard.
+Identify a point on the map using mouse, touch or keyboard.
 Following the interaction a `query` event is dispatched containing any features available at the same point in the rendered vector tile.

 ### `queryFeature` (**[queryFeature](./api/query-feature.md)**)

 A `queryFeature` object.
-Use this to enable selecting a feature using mouse, touch or keyboard.
+Select a feature using mouse, touch or keyboard.
 Following the interaction a `query` event is dispatched containing any feature properties available in the rendered vector tile.

 ### _`reverseGeocodeProvider`_ (ReverseGeocodeProvider instance)